gsoules/AvantElements/README.md

 * `<element-name>` is the name of an Omeka element.
 * `<width>` is an optional integer  parameter indicating the width in pixels of the dropdown list.
 If the parameter is omitted, the dropdown list occupies the maximum available width.

+Notes

+*  If you specify the same element name as both a SimpleVocab Field and as a Text Field, the element will not display as a dropdown list.
+So if you change an element from Text to SimpleVocab, be sure to remove it from the Text Field option.

 ---
 #### Checkbox Field Option